caachr/cs3891-assignment1-core-meltdown/README.md

 Compilation instructions are for MacOS devices.

-Go to the following link to download the Mac executable (the file is too large to be stored on GitHub): [text](https://www.dropbox.com/scl/fi/ryof4tmkqzv22xacqpk5w/CORE_Meltdown.dmg?rlkey=2dm7rqly9pdowd7ypvcfy31qt&st=skkhmw5i&dl=0)
+Go to the following link to download the Mac executable (the file is too large to be stored on GitHub): [CORE_Meltdown.dmg](https://www.dropbox.com/scl/fi/ryof4tmkqzv22xacqpk5w/CORE_Meltdown.dmg?rlkey=2dm7rqly9pdowd7ypvcfy31qt&st=skkhmw5i&dl=0)

 Go to your downloads folder on your computer and double click the file to open.
 Now double-click the Godot icon named 'CORE_Meltdown' and the game will run.
 If you see a notification by Mac's Gatekeeper preventing the game from running, attempt the following:
 1. Close out of the security notification, then right click the Godot icon and select 'Open'.
 If this does not work, go to the next step.
 2. Go to System Settings -> Privacy & Security -> Accessibility and toggle the slider 'on' next to the CORE Meltdown application.
 If you do not see it listed under Accessibility, it may be listed in a different section of Privacy & Security.
 3. If none of this works, email 'christian.d.caamano@vanderbilt.edu' for help.

+## Additional Documentation

+See folder 'docs' for development screenshots.